 Cole enhances Cy Young credentials with 8 outstanding innings as Yanks beat Jays 5-3

-NEW YORK (AP) — Gerrit Cole retired the first 16 hitters and pitched eight outstanding innings to strengthen his Cy Young Award credentials as the New York Yankees stayed over .500 with a 5-3 victory over the Toronto Blue Jays on Thursday night.
+NEW YORK (AP) — Gerrit Cole retired the first 16 hitters and pitched eight outstanding innings to strengthen his Cy Young Award credentials as the New York Yankees moved back over .500 with a 5-3 victory over the Toronto Blue Jays on Thursday night.

 Cole (14-4) allowed a run and two hits in his longest outing since pitching a two-hit shutout against Minnesota on April 16.
 He struck out nine, walked none and permitted two baserunners while lowering his AL-best ERA to 2.75.

+“He was just dialed in,” New York manager Aaron Boone said.
+“I thought he was putting it where and how he wanted to all night.
+I don’t know if it was his best stuff but I thought he was so sharp.”

 Cole won his fourth straight decision since getting tagged for six runs in an 8-1 loss to Boston on Aug.
-19. He also allowed two runs or fewer for the major league-best 25th time this year and improved to 8-3 following a New York loss.
+19. He also allowed two runs or fewer for the major league-best 25th time this year, improving to 8-2 following a New York loss.
+The Yankees are 22-10 in his starts.

 Cole reached 200 innings for the second straight season and sixth time overall.
-He also is the only pitcher to reach the mark in five seasons since 2017.
+He also is the only pitcher to reach the mark in five seasons since 2017 and the only Yankee pitcher to reach the mark in the past decade.

+“It’s a nice, round numbers that a lot of pitchers shoot for,” Cole said.
+“It’s a testament to everybody’s preparation behind the scenes and obviously my teammates on the field making plays for me, getting the opportunity to get deep (in games) and pitch with a lead.”

+It was the fifth time Cole pitched at least seven innings and allowed three or fewer baserunners, the most in team history.

 Jake Bauers hit a three-run homer four batters in against Jose Berríos (11-11), Aaron Judge and Estevan Florial added RBI doubles and the Yankees avoided a three-game sweep.